kakirastern13/OCR-with-YOLO/README.md

-# Veztan-OCR
+# OCR with YOLO
-A repository for keep a record of some findings made regarding AICON OCR projects
+A repository for keep a record of some findings made regarding some OCR project

 ## Literature & Datasets: